 The two left are mainly made of artificial leather.
 Furthermore, a dimpled metal coin disc is added to the construction.
 This is the component used to push needles into fabrics.

-What we liked: A total of eight thimbles is in the pack.
+Why are we impressed?
+A total of eight thimbles is in the pack.
 Additionally, thirty needles are added just in case you needed some.
 The eight thimbles feature different designs, sizes, and construction components.
 This allows for additional comfort levels during use.
 Nonetheless, you’ll likely find at least a few thimbles that fit your fingers.

-What could be better: Faux leather used may not last as long as the genuine article.
+What negatives must you be aware of?
+Faux leather used may not last as long as the genuine article.

 Willbond 6-Piece Sewing Thimble – Best Antique Sewing Thimble

 Size: 0.96” x 0.55”, 1.06” x 0.59”, 0.94” x 0.67”, 0.74”

 If a four-piece set isn’t enough, why not try a six-piece option.
 The Willbond 6-Piece Sewing Thimble set may be perfect.
 Copper is the main component in all six thimbles in the set.

 Some components in the set feature an open design while others come in a closed one.
 If you’re lucky and all these thimbles fit your fingers, you will have quite the versatile set at your disposal.

 The copper finishing is rustproof, and this further adds to the longevity of the thimbles.
 Of the open-sided options, the copper thimbles also happen to be adjustable.
 As such, even if the two closed thimbles in this set don’t fit your fingers, there is hope in the other four inclusions.

 Denting patterns also ensure that a needle will not slip once it comes into contact with the thimble.